wofsauge/IsaacDocs/docs/EntityPickup.md

 ### Price {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }
 #### int Price  {: .copyable aria-label='Variables' }
+Price of the pickup in shops.

+???- info "Tainted Keeper Info"
+    On Tainted Keeper, all items are supposed to have a price.
+But any items spawned with Lua does not comply with this rule, so you have to manually set a price.
+On the next frame after assigning a price (for example `1`), it will snap to the correct price it would have for Tainted Keeper (e.g. 15).
+This is because of the AutoUpdatePrice feature.

+    This method works most of the time.
+However, it breaks in special rooms (e.g. Angel Rooms) such that sometimes, the price will snap to wrong values, such as 24, 99, and so on.
+The fix for this, set ShopItemId to an arbitrary negative value (e.g. -1).

 ___
 ### Shop·Item·Id {: aria-label='Variables' }